 The history of these strange homes mingle easily with local myths and legends.
 The latest studies carried out by a local scholar associate Alberobello to the Turkish town of Harran, in Kurdistan: “The majority of scholars believe that the architecture of the Trulli in its primitive forms has come to us from the Near East.
 Among the earliest evidence we note those of Harran in Kurdistan, place mentioned in Genesis because from there Abraham left to Ur.
 There are thousands of 1-room ocher Trulli because built with blocks of soil baked in the sun.”
 In our blog curiosities about trulli.

-Upon arrival, tasting of typical products in a trullo shop.
+Upon arrival, guided visit and tasting of typical products in a trullo shop.

 Hills, tidy and colourful vineyards, olive groves, forests of oak.
 Your goal today will be Noci, a town with a well preserved historic centre.
 If you do not fancy to sit in one of the restaurants that you can find near Noci, we recommend a gastronomic excursion at the coolest grocery of Puglia, “Marino”, where you can taste his Divine Sandwich.

 Back to Alberobello following the way among the hills of Barsento; but be careful not to descend too fast, because you would miss the crossing for the place where in a bucolic setting you will find the rural church of Santa Maria di Barsento built in the 6th century.

 Today the bike route is almost completely flat; the only ascent will be the one that will take you on Mount San Martino that houses the old town of Martina Franca.
 This art city decorated in Baroque style is in between the white buildings of Ostuni and the 17th century architecture of Lecce.
 Walking through its narrow streets you will be in front of an unmistakably unique artistic expression.

 The town takes its name from its patron saint, San Martino.
 The name “Franca” is given by Philip of Anjou in the 14th century, to exempt the town from the payment of taxes in perpetuity.
 That’s how the centre, attracting many people from the surrounding hills, develops quickly turning it into a well-fortified city.